 Even with standard processes, there is really no one-size-fits-all approach to efficient procurement.
 Procurement professionals should understand individual department needs to give them a tailored approach that will be supported by procurement systems your team has put in place.

 For example, if you want to engage sales, be sure to reach out to the sales team and gather information about company products and their competition.
 If you want to learn more about marketing needs, inquire regarding how their department approaches branding and company positioning.
 For operations, find out what internal processes need additional support.

 Knowing more about how your company’s individual departments operate means your procurement team can offer better solutions to their sourcing needs.
 Ultimately, it helps align your own procurement goals with each department’s objectives.

 Again, cost reduction may be at the top of every department’s priority list.
 However, there are other ways that procurement teams can provide value.

 For instance, procurement teams are very knowledgeable about market trends.
 Data gathered from your research could very well be used for more insightful decision making for marketing and sales departments.

 Successful procurement teams with great engagement rates not only use the knowledge of having the necessary processes in place, but they also make sure their stakeholders are using it.

-To find out how automating key procurement processes can help boost engagement, get in touch with us today.
+To find out how automating key procurement processes can help boost engagement, schedule a demo of our vendor management services.